Gr1ll/npx-card/README.md

 ```

 ## Inspired
-This card is inspired by [npx_card](https://github.com/anmol098/npx_card)
+This card is inspired by [npx_card](https://github.com/anmol098/npx_card).

-Not copied a single line of code!
+I did not copied a single line of code, just let me inspire by it!